 10) Queuing to buy a mediocre Döner at Mustafa’s with hundreds of other tourists.

 Every guidebook out there will tell you that no visit to Berlin would be complete without visiting Mustafas to feast on a Döner.
-Their Döners are good, but they are not that great and are certainly not worth waiting for in line for an hour or more.
+Their Döners are good, but they aren’t that good and are certainly not worth waiting for in line for an hour or more.

 There are plenty of other places around the city that offer up equal or better tasting treats.
 Check out local blog, Berlin Food Stories to get started.
 Even better, ask locals for their recommendations as most of us have strong opinions about where to get the best Döner in town.